dcsg/dropman/README.rst

 Configuration
 -------------

+DropMan will read the configuration file by default from your home directory `~/.dropman` but you can also create the configuration file wherever you want and specify as an option `dropman my_command --config-path=path/to/my/.dropman`

-Create the `.dropman` configuration file in your home directory.
+Create the `.dropman` configuration file in your home directory or in any .

 .. code-block:: bash